Yukon NWT Nunavut Homeschool Comparison: Territorial Laws Side by Side

 Funding

 NWT: Parents of registered home educators receive 25% of the standard per-student FTE funding for approved educational resources.
 The student is coded at 0.5 FTE.
 Funding flows through the DEA.
-Late registration (after the September deadline) forfeits funding for that school year.
+Late registration after the applicable local deadline may forfeit funding for that school year.

 Free Download